PE and Sport Premium

 Over the academic year we take part in a wide variety of intra and inter school sports competitions and festivals.
 These take place and other schools and our own.
 For intra sports every child is put into a colour team and takes part in competitions linked to the PE curriculum.
 Inter sports teams are varied and some individual and some team.
 We participate in the following below.

 School Games Award

 We are busy working towards gaining our School Games Award.
 The school has demonstrated good participation in PE lessons and competitive sports.
-All children have shown a great enthusiasm during lessons and I know this will continue when representing their school during our upcoming virtual challenges.
+All children have shown a great enthusiasm during lessons.

 Any year 6 pupils who need extra time to enable this to happen, will receive additional lessons.

 In 2013 the government introduced a PE and Sports Grant.